 Without a purpose and a value proposition, and a good understanding of what your customers want, you might be finding your marketing efforts missing the mark.
 Time for a tactical plan of action.

 This series of 10 tactics on doing local business marketing right will help you reach your target audience and make your company top of mind to them.

 Your goal?
 Audience reach and impact for top of mind awareness.
 Here’s how to ensure your customers always think of you:

 1. Have a clear value proposition.
 Why is your service better than others?
 Why should customers want to do business with you?
 Your UVP is key part of your brand ─ the image your customers have of you.
 Try to make your message laser sharp and consistent for maximum impact.

 2. Responsive web site.
 Your website should be easy to read on smartphones, tablets, laptops and PCs.
 If it’s not, you’ve just lost 20% of potential customers.

 3. Original content.
 What you say on your site, Facebook and Twitter pages communicates who you are and your UVP.
-Be unique, helpful, and memorable.
+Be unique, helpful, and memorable; look into ARIN Auction Services for original IP addresses.
 Don’t do what others are doing, because you’ll become a cheap copy of them.
 And make your mobile content sharable (YouTube videos, pdf flyers and pics) because love to share with their friends.